 When you look in the mirror, you don’t notice a lot of oil.
-You might find that you’re looking a little closer just to make sure that you didn’t miss any.
-People with dry skin are also more prone to having red skin due to the dryness.
-As you make facial expressions, you’ll notice that the skin feels a little tight.
-This is a definite indicator of having dry skin.
+You might find that you’re looking a little closer to ensure you didn’t miss any.
+People with dry skin are also more prone to red skin due to dryness.
+You’ll notice that the skin feels a little tight as you make facial expressions.
+This is a definite indicator of dry skin.

 Dry skin is more prone to flaking than other skin types.
 This is because you have a layer of dead skin on top of the other layers of skin.
 It can lead to your skin not absorbing products properly, rendering them useless.

 If you have dry skin, make sure that you use gentle cleansers.
 You don’t want to strip the oil away from your face.
 Using the wrong products can make your skin dryer.

 Anyone with normal or combination skin is likelier to have a little oil in the t-zone or on the cheeks.
 It’s not excessive, but it’s still there.
 Because you only have spots on your face that have oil on them, it is often referred to as combination skin.

 I have normal/combination skin and use a gel-like primer as my moisturizer.
 (It can double as both.)
 It absorbs quickly, doesn’t cause breakouts, and keeps my skin perfectly balanced.
 Gel-like moisturizers are ideal for anyone with combination skin.